Roblox/creator-docs/content/en-us/projects/performance-optimization/computation.md

     user's camera. <Alert severity="warning"> This might result in visual artifacts on shadows. </Alert>
   - Disable shadows on moving objects when possible.
-  - Disable `Class.LightObject.Shadows` on light instances where the object does not need to cast shadows.
+  - Disable `Class.Light.Shadows` on light instances where the object does not need to cast shadows.
   - Limit the range and angle of light instances.
   - Use fewer light instances.